-84. FIRE DRILLS
+85. EVACUATION (FIRE) DRILLS

-The signal for a fire is a continuously sounding horn.
+This procedure is to be used when there is a threat to safety within or near the facility.
+The signal for an evacuation is a continuously sounding horn.
 Always evacuate upon hearing this signal.
 Never consider it a false alarm.
-Fire drills are held monthly as required by law and Diocesan policy.
+Evacuation drills are held monthly as required by law and Diocesan policy.
 Each grade is assigned to a safe area and the rules for quiet, order, and safety are strictly enforced.
 The same procedures apply when students are assembled in the Church.